Last Updated on May 30, 2023

 THE BEST FORAGING BOOKS TO HELP DEVELOP FORAGING KNOWLEDGE

 I’ve been foraging the edible weeds in my yard for years now and love knowing that a basic familiarity with edible wild plants means I can supplement our produce supply with lots of exciting wild greens and edible flowers.
 It’s a great way to eat seasonally, and it helps us get all sorts of valuable plant compounds we wouldn’t otherwise.

 I remember many years back being tickled when I learned you could eat the dandelions so many lawn-loving neighbors spent hours eradicating.
-And then slowly discovering about one plant after another that most people don’t realize are edible (and delicious and nutritious!) but are free for the taking all around us if we know what to look for.
+And then, through many sessions with my favorite foraging books, slowly learning about one plant after another that most people don’t realize are edible (and delicious and nutritious!) but are free for the taking all around us if we know what to look for.